arunsatyarth/OneMiner/README.md

 7. Open source. so no fear of hashrate stealing like in Minergate.

 # Future Planned Features
 1. Automatically mine the most profitable coin
 4. Automatic Dual mining off on temperature increase
 5. Benchmark against different algos with profitability
 6. Identify new coins in market for mining
 7. Automatic wallet generation for coins so that you dont have to enter wallet address.

+# Donations
+If you would like to supprt this project, your donations would be greatly appreciated

+### Bitcoin
+1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

+### Ethereum
+0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

+### Litecoin
+LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR